 1. Standardization: Freight class provides a standardized framework for categorizing diverse commodities.
 It is a common language facilitating effective communication and collaboration among shippers, carriers, brokers and warehouses.
 It streamlines the entire logistics chain, from quoting prices to handling procedures.

-2. Pricing: The National Motor Freight Classification system, which governs freight class, ensures fairness in determining the cost per pound of transporting goods that share cargo space.
+2. Pricing: The National Motor Freight Classification (NMFC) system, which governs freight class, ensures fairness in determining the cost per pound of transporting goods that share cargo space.
 This mechanism fosters transparency in the pricing structure.

 Key Features of LTL Shipping